 And if I take that one level more granularly, we’re a very data-driven company.
 We make all our decisions based on data, which means that absolutely everything we do will have a post-mortem.

-How do you decide the pace of your innovation?
+How do you decide the pace of innovation?

 Every year, Google runs a survey across the entire company it’s called Googlegeist.
-Basically every single full-time employee gets questioned around how we’re doing as a company from very, very top level—our leadership, the Larry Page, the Sundar-level leadership—all the way down to your day-to-day life.
+Basically, every single full-time employee gets questioned about how we’re doing as a company from very, very top level—our leadership, the Larry Page, the Sundar-level leadership—all the way down to your day-to-day life.

 We basically choose typically three priorities that we’re going to focus on, and we set for that year a goal to make improvements.
 And that’s kind of like how it works with everything.
 So that’s like a company-wide initiative, but with every team.
 If you do a brainstorming, and you start dumping all the things you could be doing better, most likely we’re going to choose a few to focus on and run with those.

-What type of innovation do you do in your job specifically?
+What type of innovation do you do, specifically?